Mitchell T. Rozanski: Bishop of Springfield in Massachusetts

 In June 2020, Robert M. Hoatson, co-founder of Road to Recover Inc. for survivors of clerical sexual abuse, called on Rozanski to resign.
 Hoatson described Rozanski's handling of sexual abuse allegations against Weldon to be “woefully deficient.”
 Hoatson also called on Pope Francis to rescind his appointment of Rozanski as archbishop of St. Louis.

 Archbishop of St. Louis

-On June 10, 2020, Francis appointed Rozanski as archbishop of the Archdiocese of St. Louis, following the retirement of Archbishop Robert Carlson.
-Rozanski was installed on August 25, 2020 at the Cathedral Basilica of St. Louis in St. Louis, Missouri.
+On June 10, 2020, Francis appointed Rozanski as archbishop of St. Louis, following the retirement of Archbishop Robert Carlson.
+Rozanski was installed on August 25, 2020, at the Cathedral Basilica of St. Louis in St. Louis, Missouri.

+Ronzanki is the Grand Prior of the USA Northern Lieutenancy of the Equestrian Order of the Holy Sepulchre of Jerusalem.

+In May 2023, Rozanski announced All Things New, a plan to reduce the number of parishes in the archdiocese from 178 to 134 with closures and mergers.
+Seven parishes filed appeals in August 2023 with the Dicastery for the Clergy in Rome, which decided to accept appeals from two parishes.
+The Dicastery in June 2024 rejected the appeals from the two parishes.